freezjyoung/Leveldb-Jni/README.md

 # leveldb_jni
-This project provider the new leveldb java sdk by JNI.
+The goal of this project is to provide a Java sdk based on the latest C++ implementation of leveldb through JNI technology.